PCD (album): Commercial performance

 PCD debuted and peaked at number five on the US Billboard 200 with first-week sales of 99,000 copies, according to data compiled by Nielsen SoundScan for the chart dated October 1, 2005.
 It also debuted at number eight on the US Top R&B/Hip-Hop Albums.
 On its 45th week the album reentered the top-ten on the chart dated July 26, 2006 and remained in the top-ten for a final time the following week at number nine.
 PCD was released amidst an era of stagnant album sales due to the emergence of digital and physical piracy and a shift in consumer interest.
-The album managed to remain within the top 50 for 45 weeks due to the strength of its first four singles, earning them a reputation among the century's few breakout success.
+The album managed to remain within the top 50 for 59 non-consecutive weeks due to the strength of its first four singles, earning them a reputation among the century's few breakout success.
 Geoff Mayfield, former analyst and director of Billboard charts, commented that this type of success does not happen often.
 "It's unusual for any act to get as many as four hits off an album anymore.
 For much of this decade, it's been a real challenge to get a third or even a second hit.
 And that's not just for new artists.
 That's for established artists too."
 As of September 2008, PCD has sold nearly three million copies in the US and the Recording Industry Association of America (RIAA) certified the album double platinum, which denotes shipments of two million copies.

 In the United Kingdom, the album entered the UK Albums Chart at number eight, as its lead single, registered its second week atop the UK Singles Chart.
 With sales of 23,900, PCD was the second highest new entry on the chart that week.
 After 12 weeks of being outside the top ten, PCD reached number ten on the chart dated December 12, 2005, due to the success of "Stickwitu", which remained atop the UK Singles Chart and helped the album improve its week-to-week sales.
 The release of the album's fourth single "Buttons" helped the album increase sales for six consecutive weeks, setting a new peak of seven.
 In June 2019, The Official Charts Company compiled a list with the 40 best-selling albums by female groups of the last 25 years.
 With sales surpassing 1.3 million copies, PCD is the fourth best-selling album in the UK.
 The British Phonographic Industry (BPI) certified the album four times platinum for selling 1.2 million copies.
 In Ireland, 42 weeks after its debut, PCD peaked at number seven in the final week of June 2006.